vinders/pandora_toolbox/_examples/01_base_window/README.md

 }
 ```

-Setting a flag is not going to change a window color if the flag is never read.
+Setting a flag (*'g_hasClicked'*) is not going to change a window color if the flag is never read.
 The main loop will now verify the flag in every iteration.
 If a left click has occurred:
 * the background color of the window must be changed and redrawn.